-The Board of Trustees is voted in by the membership, six
+The Board of Trustees is elected by the membership.
+The Board of Trustees maintains

 final authority over any decisions of the Executive Committee and